open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

     This should be a factory or callback similar to aggregation which allows different reservoirs to be chosen by the aggregation.

-In order to avoid conflicts, views which specify a name should have an instrument selector which selects at most one instrument.
+In order to avoid conflicts, views which specify a name SHOULD have an instrument selector which selects at most one instrument.
 For the registration mechanism described above, where selection is provided via configuration, the SDK MUST NOT allow Views with a specified name to be declared with instrument